JohnTelford/mkdocs/docs/index.md

 - [x] reviewed

 This site is about lowering website development costs.
-It describes developing websites using Iterative Website Development.
+It describes developing using Iterative Project Development.

 Creating, adding features, functions, security and maintaining websites that meet users needs is difficult, complex, time consuming, and expensive.
 Team members support is a large part of total website  lifetime costs.